 Sign in and have your picture taken (if needed).

 Go over Audition Information Sheets to make sure you have marked all conflicts (see calendar here).
 Attach photo & turn in paperwork.

 Auditions are closed.
 This means that only actors are allowed in the audition room.

 Auditions will include reading from the script and character movement.
 Be willing to “try” any direction the audition panel may give you.

-Callbacks - There will be no callbacks for this show.
+Callbacks - There will be no callbacks for Boy Who Stole the Stars.